Zetaphor/chatgpt-discord-status-bot/README.md

 # Discord Webpage Monitor Bot

+## This has a fatal flaw, the Cloudflare DDOS protection doesn't allow the script through to examine the page :(

 ### **The code and README for this project were 100% written by ChatGPT**

 This is a Discord bot that checks the status of the ChatGPT website.
 If the site is down it will send a message to a specific channel.
 If the site comes back up, it will send another message to the channel.